Azure/iot-operations-sdks/dotnet/templates/README.md

 ## How To Install A .NET Project Template

-To install a project template, simply navigate to the directory of the tempate you want to install and execute:
+To install a project template, simply navigate to the directory of the tempate you want to install and run the command:

 ```
 dotnet new install .\